Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 C. pococki is found at higher elevations (about 1300m) in the hills east of Toungoo in Kayin State, Myanmar and along the Thai border.

 C. sericeus is found in northeastern Myanmar, by the upper Ayeyarwady River.
-Thorell also recorded the species from the lowland deltas around Palon.
+Thorell also recorded the sepcies from the lowland deltas around Palon.
 It probably has a pretty wide range all slong the rivers through the middle of Myanmar.

 C. soricinus was discovered in Myanmar, but Thorell lists it as from Vietnam as well (Cochinchina).

-These southeast Asians are reputed to have strong venom
+Coremiocnemis cunicularia None, possibly marketed as Malaysian Reddish Brown These southeast Asians are reputed to have strong venom

-Further details can be found
+Further details can be found in the journal Zootaxa

 Coremiocnemis